 Your pizza schematic will gradually get chomped on by hungry ghosts (right).

 While there are a few of those single-screen conundrums scattered around the unkempt mansion, you will also have to contend with some inventory puzzles too.
-The cursor will change when hovered over something you can interact with, and if you can pick it up and yellowed outline will appear on top of it.
+The cursor will change when hovered over something you can interact with, and if you can pick it up a yellowed outline will appear on top of it.
 Drag it over to the briefcase icon on the bottom of the screen and it will be added to your inventory.
 For frequent adventure gamers, the way Greveholm uses items is a little different than the norm.
 A single click on your desired item will not transfer it to your cursor, but to the top of your briefcase.
 From here, you must drag and drop it onto where you wish it to go.
 It works, and it isn't exactly unintuitive.
 It's just different and - like those puzzles - unexplained.
 In a way, figuring out this method is a little puzzle in and of itself.

-Other than you inventory, the bottom of the screen features four other icons.
+Other than your inventory, the bottom of the screen features four other icons.
 On the far left is an outline of Greveholm mansion itself.
 This acts as the game's main menu where you can save, load, quit and tweak the audio volume.
 Just to the right of this is the map.
 This is where you will get quick access to that pizza schematic I mentioned earlier.
 Think of it like Indiana Jones' grail diary, only tastier.
 On the far-right is a light bulb.
 I initially thought this would be a help system, but for much of the game it is inaccessible.
 In fact, it is only used in one specific spot at one specific moment.
 I won't give it away, but when you see it lights up, click on it.

 In the centre is your movement, and perhaps my biggest gripe with the game.
 Unlike most other first-person adventures of this era you do not click on the image itself to move, but on one of these four directions.
 Using the mouse, it is cumbersome and slow but thankfully the arrow keys will do the same thing.
 While some of the nodes can be a tad discombobulating - particularly in the crate-filled warehouse - the mansion is small enough to get a decent sense of your surroundings.